Tips on how to dress like a 1940s Femme Fatale!

 My “Mildred Pierce” inspired look.

 The colour black is, of course, synonymous with the 1940s Femme Fatale look, and it happens to be one of my favourites.
-I paired the 1940s skirt suit with a faux fur collar from Helen Moore and an early 1940s brooch, a gift from my mother in law.
+I paired the 1940s skirt suit with a faux fur collar from Helen Moore and an early 1940s brooch, a gift from my mother-in-law.

 GILDA (1946)